 ⭐️ Keep in mind, Socio Streaming is an additional cost add-on feature.
 Reach out to your Socio contact for pricing.

-The first time you add Socio Streaming for a Live Stream feature or Agenda session in your event, a pop-up will appear prompting you to confirm the use of a Socio Streaming credit.
+The first time you add Socio Streaming for a Live Stream feature or Agenda session in your event, a modal appears prompting you to confirm the use of a Socio Streaming credit.
+A single credit is good for an entire event, whether you have one live stream or a hundred.
 Click Activate to continue.

 Now, click Save.